Background pattern

 Zindaclin also contains propylene glycol, purified water, ethanol, zinc acetate, hydroxyethylcellulose, and sodium hydroxide.

-Zindaclin is presented in laminated tubes of 15, 30, and 60 g of gel with a closure cap and a screw cap.
+Zindaclin is available in laminated tubes of 15, 30, and 60 grams of gel, with a sealed opening and a screw cap.

 INDUSTRIAL FARMACÉUTICA CANTABRIA, S.A.